You have endometriosis and you feel like it’s impossible to lose weight and get rid of your endo belly.

 To add insult to injury, more research has shown that women receiving hormonal treatment (like the birth control pill) had higher bloating severity ratings and discomfort scores than women with endo who didn’t use hormonal treatments.
 WOW.

-10 Foods To Help Reduce Endo Belly & Endometriosis Pain
+Endo Belly Diet Plan – 10 Foods To Help Reduce Bloated Belly

 One of my absolute favorite “superfoods” for any hormonal condition is sauerkraut.
 And I mean, the live, fermented, find-it-in-the-fridge-section, no vinegar or sugar kind of sauerkraut.

 In case you’re not familiar, sauerkraut is basically fermented cabbage.
 If you buy it fresh, from the fridge, you’re getting loads of enzymes and live probiotics to feed your gut.
 The yucky stuff on the dry shelf in the store is NOT what you want.
-Ingredients should be cabbage, salt, maybe some bacterial starter and other flavours (IE ginger, caraway seed).
-No vinegar or sugar should be included for a truly fermented sauerkraut.
+Ingredients should be cabbage, salt, maybe some bacterial starter, and other flavors (IE ginger, caraway seed).
+No vinegar or sugar should be included for truly fermented sauerkraut.

 Here is why I LOVE sauerkraut for endometriosis: